The virus hunter becomes prey

 After he was released from the hospital, he took an above-ground train ride home.
 It was a nearly empty train and he was careful to wear his mask, he said.
 He wanted to soak in being outside and being alive.

 When Piot was a medical student at Ghent University in Belgium, a professor warned him against a career in infectious disease, saying there was no future in the field.
 It was the 1970s, when many thought that antibiotics and vaccines would wipe out all infectious disease.

 Piot ignored the advice and went on to earn his PhD in clinical microbiology at the University of Antwerp.
 The era of infectious disease did not subside.
 Instead, antibiotics became less effective, an anti-vaccine movement grew and society became increasingly mobile, which combine to create prime conditions for infectious diseases to spread.

 Meanwhile, Piot and others in his field began to predict that pandemics would strike.

 “We’ve all predicted that one day something like this would happen,” he said.
 “I gave speeches about it.
 I asked ‘Are we ready for the pandemic?’
 The answer was no. I always thought, though, that it would be an influenza virus.
 Instead it turned out to be a coronavirus.”

-Early in his career, when Piot was a senior fellow at the University of Washington, he worked with the late Stanley Falkow, MD, whom he considered a mentor, and with Lucy Tompkins, MD, PhD, now a professor of infectious diseases at Stanford.
-Falkow, a renowned faculty member and microbiologist who later joined the Stanford Medicine faculty, was known for discovering the molecular mechanisms of many infectious diseases and for sounding the alarm about antibiotic-resistant bacteria.
+Early in his career, when Piot was a senior fellow at the University of Washington, he worked with Lucy Tompkins, MD, PhD, now a professor of infectious diseases at Stanford, and the late Stanley Falkow, MD, whom he considered a mentor.
+Falkow, a renowned microbiologist who later joined the Stanford faculty, discovered the molecular mechanisms of many infectious diseases.

 “This is a nightmare to control,” Piot said.
 “If you only deal with people with symptoms, you’re going to miss quite a few people.”